-When information is being accumulated prior to possible referral we will start a chronology of events.
-Some chronologies will need to be produced for a specific reason for example, when a new relationship is started, during multi-agency meetings, from the start of a significant event, or from the start of the date parameters set by a statutory case review.
+When information is being accumulated prior to possible referral we will start a chronology of events - Shropshire chronology Template.
+Some chronologies will need to be produced for a specific reason; for example: when a new relationship is started, during multi-agency meetings, from the start of a significant event, or from the start of the date parameters set by a statutory case review.
 The chronology should then continue throughout the intervention, or for as long as is required.

-The designated leads will regularly review all child protection chronologies to decide if the accumulation of events is having a detrimental impact on a child and must be referred to Compass.
-If the designated lead decides not to refer, the reason will be noted on the child's chronology.
+The DSL will regularly review all child protection chronologies to decide if the accumulation of events is having a detrimental impact on a child and must be referred to Compass.
+If the DSL decides not to refer, the reason will be noted on the child's chronology